grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* [ ] Bicycles mentioned in first chapter
 		* [ ] There is a reference to the bicycles chained up in the hold at word 4427
 		* [ ] Another reference: Chap 5, like 322 and 332
+		* [ ] the bike race is in the beginning of chapter 7. clearly demarcated by notes, it could be easily sliced out
+			* [ ] though I think this has to go along with combining chapter 7 and 8. (maybe 8 gets a coda instead, and there's only 7 chapters + coda/epilogue)
 	* [ ] the cookout
 * leftover ideas, add for director's cut?
+	* [ ] hydraulics? wouldn't SOMETHING run on hydraulics?
+Wouldn't whatever it is break or spring a leak?
 	* [ ] Have Chips helps Shakes cut the pigeon hole for Herschel (while they are on the surface) before she leaves at Stilt City.
 		* Chips is gone before Shakes arrives -- nowhere to do this.
 		* [ ] Check what shakes says about this: pretty sure he mentions the pigeon hatch when he first meets back up with them after the Depot